Andreamsofcake/Resume/README.md

 ##Job Objectives:

-*To make an impact in my community using my enthusiasm, creativity and programing skills.*
+*To make an impact in my community using my enthusiasm, creativity and programming skills.*

 ##Employment History:
 ####Legal Assistant at Cascadia Disability Law